teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 ## Customize environment

 All environments are extendible.
-You can take any pre-existing environment, and create a component to extend it.
-That component can then use APIs to:
+You can take any pre-existing environment, and create a component to extend it, creating a customized environment.
+That customized environment can use APIs from the environment it is extending to:

 - Override default configurations.
-- Replace composed tools with others (for example - use Babel instead of TypeScript).
+- Replace composed tools with others (for example - use Babel to transpile instead of TypeScript).
 - Add new services and capabilities.

 ### Create an extension